-The state's World Languages K-12 Learning Standards describe what students should know and be able to do as they develop proficiency in a language other than English.
+The state's World Languages K-12 Learning Standards describe what students

 The state learning standards are adopted from the national Standards for Foreign Language Learning in the 21st Century, as published by the American Council on the Teaching of Foreign Languages (ACTFL).